dcos-labs/marathon-validate/README.md

     -V, --version              output the version number
     -a, --app                  Check an App JSON
     -g, --group                Check a Group JSON
     -d, --describe <property>  Describe a property.
-Has to be use with either -a (app schema) or -g (group schema) -m, --marathon <version>   Use schema of specific Marathon version -t, --tags                 Get a list of tags for the Marathon project
+Has to be used with either -a (app schema) or -g (group schema) -m, --marathon <version>   Use schema of specific Marathon version -t, --tags                 Get a list of tags for the Marathon project
 ```